-Time-resolved photoemission spectroscopy is, due to the low mean free path of electrons, suited to probe interfaces buried under only few nm of material.
-Optical techniques, due to the long penetration depth of visible and near IR light in most semiconductors, would enable to reach the interface.
-However, linear optical techniques, as for example transmission or reflection spectroscopy, are dominated by bulk contributions that bury the interfacial response.
+Time-resolved photoemission spectroscopy is suitable to probe interfaces buried under only few nm of material, due to the low mean free path of electrons, Because of the long penetration depth of visible and near IR light in most semiconductors, optical techniques reach the interface.
+However, linear optical techniques, for example transmission or reflection spectroscopy, are dominated by bulk contributions that bury the interfacial response.

 Figure 1 Scheme of the experimental setup showing the generation of the pump via parametric amplification and doubling, generation and compression of the WLC and detection scheme with Shamrock 303i and Newton EMCCD.

 To improve the time resolution of the experiment we compress the WLC to 20 fs with a deformable mirror (DM) as described in .
 The time delay between the WLC and the 800 nm beam as well as the delay between the resulting SFG and the pump pulse is controlled by delay stages that alter the path of the beams in µm steps (3 µm movement 20 fs delay) with an accuracy of 100 nm, i.e. 0.6 fs.
 The resulting sum frequency spectrum is in the UV region between 3.3 and 4.03 eV (308 to 376 nm) and detected with an Andor Newton EMCCD (DU970P-BV) attached to a Shamrock SR-303i-A spectrometer.
 For the SFG experiment we use a 300 l/mm grating blazed at 300 nm, which allows measurement of the whole wavelength range on the 1600 pixel detector.
 The Shamrock is also equipped with a 150 l/mm grating blazed at 500 nm that we use to characterize and compress the WLC.
 The scattered light of the pump beam is cut by a bandpass filter with a specified transmission band between 314 and 378 nm.